How to Find Great Soave Wine

 What is Soave Wine?

-Soave (“swah-vay”) is an Italian white wine made of Gargenega (“gar-GAN-nehgah”) grapes grown around the medieval village of Soave in Northern Italy.
+Soave (“swah-vay”) is an Italian white wine made of Garganega (“gar-GAN-nehgah”) grapes grown around the medieval village of Soave in Northern Italy.
 Soave wine is known for its melon-and-orange-zest flavors as well as its ability to improve with age.
 As good as Soave has become in recent years, the region is still very undervalued.
 You can pick up a stupendous bottle of Soave wine for under $13!

-The most common flavors of Soave wine are Peach, Honeydew, Citrus Zest, Sweet Marjoram and subtle note of saltiness.
+The most common flavors of Soave wine are Peach, Honeydew, Citrus Zest, Sweet Marjoram, and a subtle note of saltiness.
 Soave is a dry, light-bodied wine, much like Sauvignon Blanc or Pinot Gris, but it often with a smooth oily like richness that adds a little extra punch.
 Cheaper Soave wines will often have a green bitter almond finish.
-If you ever get a chance to taste an older quality bottle of Soave (maybe around 5 years of age), you will be surprised and delighted by the intense flavors of marmalade, honey, fennel seed, beeswax and preserved lemon.
+If you ever get a chance to taste an older quality bottle of Soave (maybe around 5 years of age), you will be surprised and delighted by the intense flavors of marmalade, honey, fennel seed, beeswax, and preserved lemon.
 Delicious!